-The command aliases feature allows you to abbreviate long command lines or rename commands.
+The command aliases feature lets you abbreviate long command lines or rename commands.
 You do this by creating aliases for long command lines that you frequently use.
 For example, assume that you often need to move to the directory /usr/chang/reports/status.
 You could create an alias status that could move you to that directory whenever you enter status on the command line.
-In addition, aliases allow you to make up more descriptive names for operating system commands.
+In addition, aliases let you make up more descriptive names for operating system commands.
 For example, you could define an alias named rename for the mv command.

-• Filename completion
+• File name completion

-In the C shell, the filename completion feature saves typing by allowing you to enter a portion of the filename.
-When you press the Escape key, the shell will complete the filename for you.
-See Section 8.2.4 for more information about filename completion in the C shell.
+In the C shell, the file name completion feature saves typing by allowing you to enter a portion of the file name.
+When you press the Escape key, the shell will complete the file name for you.
+See Section 8.2.4 for more information about file name completion in the C shell.

-In the Korn shell, you can ask the shell to display a list of file names that match the partial name you entered.
-You may then choose among the displayed file names.
-See Section 8.4.5 for more information about filename completion in the Korn shell.
+In the Korn or POSIX shell, you can ask the shell to display a list of file names that match the partial name you entered.
+You then may choose among the displayed file names.
+See Section 8.4.5 for more information about file name completion in the Korn or POSIX shell.

-The Korn shell provides an inline editing feature that allows you to retrieve a previously entered command and edit it.
+The Korn and POSIX shells provide an inline editing feature that allows you to retrieve a previously entered command and edit it.
 To use this feature, you must know how to use a text editor such as vi or emacs.